Frequently Asked Questions

-Q. What disadvantages does the MangoBaby have over the modern mei tai?
+Q. What disadvantages does the MangoBaby have over other mei tais?

-1. In order to take advantage of the wide shoulder straps, the straps must be crossed in front of you with the twist & tuck method, or the front cross method (instructions coming soon).
-If you do not like this look, you may want to use the crossed strap methods only at home.
+1. In order to take advantage of the wide shoulder straps, the straps must be crossed in front of you with the twist & tuck method, or the front cross method.

-2. Although you can do a rucksack carry with the MangoBaby to avoid crossing the straps in front of you, this will not be as comfortable as a mei tai with padded straps.
+2. Although you can do other back carries that don't cross the straps in front, if you prefer these carries, it will not be as comfortable as a mei tai with padded straps.